 Immunotherapy combined with low-dose chemotherapy in paediatric cancer

-Phase 2 trial evaluating anti-PD1 (Nivolumab) in combination with metronomic chemotherapy in children and teenagers with refractory/relapsing solid tumours or lymphoma (Metro-PD1).
+Phase 2 trial evaluating anti-PD1 (Nivolumab) in combination with metronomic chemotherapy in children and teenagers with refractory/relapsing solid tumours (Metro-PD1).

 - Solid tumour

 Why this trial?

 Solid tumours represent about 30% of all paediatric cancers.
 Some examples of solid tumours that occur in children but never develop in adults are neuroblastoma, osteosarcoma and retinoblastoma.
 Most children with solid tumours achieve a 5-year tumour-free survival, but 30% suffer from recurrent or refractory solid tumours.

 Controlling recurrent and refractory tumours is challenging because of the high failure rate of traditional treatment regimens, including chemotherapy, surgery and radiotherapy.
 There is a high need to establish new treatment options to raise the 20% survival rate of children with recurrent or refractory solid tumours.

 Compared to conventional high-dose chemotherapy, metronomic chemotherapy (MC) includes lower doses of chemotherapy that are given more frequently.
 Three examples of drugs that can be given in a metronomic regimen are cyclophosphamide, capecitabine and vinblastine.